With my team of 2 UX designers and 4 full-stack software developers, we were given 24 hours to tackle the question:

 Task flow

-We then created a simple task flow diagram.
-Visualizing how content connects in our user flow was an important part of communicating with our developers.
+Visualizing how content connects in our user flow was an key part of communicating with our developers.

 THE SOLUTION